Large language models for automated scholarly paper review: A survey: Main existing issues

 \section{Main existing issues}

 In the peer review process, reviewers are expected to provide objective and constructive comments.
-Even though LLMs take forward the advancement of ASPR in a large step, in the current stage, it still have several issues to take the role of human reviewers.
-In this section, we review and present the demerits that using LLMs for ASPR, and analyze its internal mechanism.
+Although LLMs have made significant advancements in enhancing ASPR, they still face several issues in fully replacing human reviewers at the current stage.
+In this section, we review the limitations of using LLMs for ASPR and analyze the underlying mechanisms.